January 18th – 24th Birthdays!

 Janis Joplin – 1/19/1943

-Known as “The Queen of Rock and Roll”, she is perhaps the most popular female rock singer of the 1960’s.
+Often referred to as “The Queen of Rock and Roll”, she is perhaps the most popular female rock singer of the 1960’s.
 During the height of her career, she performs in a wide range of genres, including blues, soul.
 As well as psychedelic rock, and country.
 With her unique voice, she captivates audiences with her electrifying live performances.

 Besides rising to fame as the lead singer of “Big Brother and the Holding Company.”
 She sets out as a solo artist first backing “The Kozmic Blues Band” and later by “The Full Tilt Boogie Band”.
 Her hits include “Me and Bobby McGhee”, “Ball ‘n’ Chain”, “Cry Baby”, “Kozmic Blues”, and “Piece of My Heart”.